gabrielsoltz/metahub/README.md

 ## Account

-Under the key `account`, you will find information about the account where the affected resource is runnning, like if it's part of an AWS Organizations, information about their contacts, etc.
+Under the key `account`, you will find information about the account where the affected resource is runnning, like if it's part of an AWS Organizations, information about their contacts, and more.

 </details>